 Why do I need to verify my identity?

 We ask you to provide your ID (as a managing director or authorized agent of a company) so we could make sure that all of our vendors are legitimate and we are not serving criminals.
-All is done according to the international law that we, as a company, have no choice but to follow.
+All is done according to international law like the 5th AML Directive that we, as a company, have no choice but to follow.

 Otherwise, we couldn’t provide our services as it would put our company and our clients in jeopardy.
 In other words, there is no way around it if you wish to access merchants tools (API, payment buttons, etc.) and fiat settlements with payouts to a bank account.